levisstrauss/instagram/README.md

      - npx react-native init Instagram  => To initalize a new project
      - npm start --reset-cache => Resetting the cache:
-     - react-native run-ios or react-native run-ios => run on android or IOS
+     - react-native run-ios or react-native run-android => run on android or IOS
      - cd IOS pod install => if having a problem while creating the project
      - npx pod-install ios => Anytime we install a new dependency in the IOS folder